 Follow this link to learn how check whether your data is Z-enabled.

 - Default - Allows the system to recognize if the data set is z-enabled or not.
 If z-enabled, the base for the elevation calculations will refer to the sea level and its corresponding vertical datum.
 If not, it will count as Surface offset.

 - Surface offset - Refers to the selected digital surface as the base for the elevation calculations.

 - Ignore z-value - Ignores z-values within the data set.

 Elevation types can be assigned to entire data sets or individual object layers.

 - Assign “Default” as the elevation type for most data sets.

 - Assign “Surface offset” as the elevation type for data sets with geometries that project underground from the surface or coming from GPR scans.

 If your data is z-enabled and you choose "default" as the elevation type, you will need to assign a "Vertical datum" from the drop-down menu.
+Once you've done this, you will be able to select the 'Unit of Measurement' (UoM) from the drop down menu next to the vertical datum field.
 The vertical datum can only be assigned at the root folder level, as it applies to the entire data set.
 The vertical datum should match the datum used in your data set.
 Otherwise, objects in AR may appear too high or too low.

 If the vertical data for your data set is not listed in vGIS Admin Portal, contact vGIS support.